w180112/OpenflowSoftwareSWitch/README.md

 ## Note:

 1. This implementation is under OpenFlow protocol 1.3
-2. Flowmod and Packetout OF packets are only print out and will do nothing so far.
+2. PacketOut OF packets are only print out and will do nothing so far.
+3. In Flowmod, I only implementation Flowmod type - "add flow" so far.

 ## Test environment:

 1. CentOS 7.6 and AMD EPYC 7401P, 128GB ram server
 2. Raspbain Feb.
 2020 on RaspberryPi 4B v1.2
-3. Can connect to Ryu/ONOS/OpenDaylight SDN controller
+3. Can connect to Ryu SDN controller with simple_switch_13.py application

 ## TODO:

-1. Make Flowmod and Packetin Packetout be able to interact with OpenFlow flow table
+1. Make PacketOut be able to interact with this OpenFlow software switch
+2. implementation Flowmod type - "delete flow" and flow timeout.